WalletWasabi/WasabiDoc/docs/using-wasabi/Joinmarket.md

 The problems with Wasabi are the strengths of Joinmarket, and the downsides of Joinmarket are the features of Wasabi!
 :::

-These two tools can be combined in great effect, thus it is on the long term road-map to implement Joinmarket functionality in Wasabi wallet.
+These two tools can be combined in great effect, thus it is on the long term road-map to implement Joinmarket functionality in Wasabi Wallet.
 For example such a protocol:

 1. With your non-private coins, make at least two rounds of Wasabi ZeroLink CoinJoins.